 In addition to the opportunities described above, volunteers are needed in the following areas: Professional Services, Senior Services, Landscaping, Tutoring Adults, Material Donations and Administrative Assistance.

 You can make a difference, and we can help you get started.
-All prospective volunteers are required to complete a volunteer application.
 We have lots of opportunities:

 Get Dirty by landscaping/gardening, wash the agency van, or deep clean the shelter.
-Help in the kitchen with preparing and serving meals, or by donating/providing food for breakfast, lunch or dinner.
-Help us get organized by sorting and folding merchandise at the Interfaith Clothing Center in Rockville, or organizing and cleaning storage closets and pantries at various locations.
-Interact with our residents by creating crafts or playing games, hosting a birthday party, a movie afternoon/night, exercise session or dessert/hot chocolate social.
-Collect necessities like “Move-in” kits for residents moving into improved housing situations or supplying personal care items (travel-sized or full-sized).
+Help in the kitchen or donate/provide food.
+Help us get organized by sorting and folding at the Interfaith Clothing Center in Rockville, or organizing and cleaning storage closets at other locations.
+Interact with our residents by creating crafts, playing games, or hosting a special event.
+Collect necessities like “Move-in” kits for those moving into improved housing situations or supplying personal care items.